 This course considers peacekeeping and international stabilisation operations since the 1980s, with a focus on operations mounted by the UN and regional organizations.
 The political, strategic and tactical dimensions of peacekeeping are considered, drawing on the academic disciplines of history, political science, and social psychology.
-The course reviews efforts to improve and reform the conduct of international peacekeeping in light of recent experience, and the normative biases of peace studies, conflict resolution, and strategic studies.
+The course reviews efforts to improve and reform the conduct of international peacekeeping in light of recent experience, and strategic studies.